dottedmag/dottedmag.net/src/blog/wayland-how.md

 This step is crucial.
 Without this reformulation, it's impossible to evaluate whether this functionality is already present in Wayland/XDG portals, what its scope if it isn't, and where it belongs.

-### Step one: Does the missing functionality require obtaining data from other _uncooperating_ applications?
+### Step three: Does the missing functionality require obtaining data from other _uncooperating_ applications?

 If it does, then it runs afoul of the principle of security.
 This behaviour will never be added to the Wayland protocol.
 It either should go to compositors or to an XDG portal.